 The primary source of non-federal funding for the Project is the GET Surcharge revenues.
-The forecast for these revenues is based on growth rates developed by HTAX.
-In the short-term, net GET Surcharge revenues are subject to uncertainties related to the magnitude and timing of the economic recovery on O'ahu, as well as the impact of the earthquake and tsunami in Japan.
-In the longer term, GET Surcharge revenues on O'ahu depend on a variety of underlying economic factors outside of the City's control, that may result in a higher or lower projection than the one used in this Financial Plan.
+GET Surcharge revenues on O'ahu depend on a variety of underlying economic factors outside of the City's control, that may result in a higher or lower projection than the one used in this Financial Plan.
 Nonetheless, several mitigating factors are important to consider for the outlook in GET Surcharge revenues:

 - Inflation plays an important role in forecasting GET revenues, as this source of funds is highly dependent on local prices.
-Higher general inflation in the postconstruction years could increase GET Surcharge revenues without affecting Project capital costs. - Unlike most sales taxes, the GET Surcharge has the benefit of being levied on a broad range of business activities including both goods and services.
+Higher general inflation in the post-construction years could increase GET Surcharge revenues without affecting Project capital costs. - Unlike most sales taxes, the GET Surcharge has the benefit of being levied on a broad range of business activities including both goods and services.
 This diversification is usually seen positively by economists and the investment community and is usually associated with greater stability.